 Sell your cleverness, buy bewilderment.

-Rumi, the 13th Century Persian scholar, wrote this short poem.
+The 13th Century Persian scholar, Rumi, wrote the short poem you see just above.
 It’s one of his more mystical exhortations.
 Type this sentence into Google, and you’ll immediately discover the rich, rewarding world of interpretations and perspectives that Rumi's entreaty evokes.

-Here, in this blog on learning partnerships, we’re sharing Rumi’s entreaty with you as a way for you to frame the insights Etienne Wenger is offering in this YouTube video.
+Here, in this blog on developing a learning partnership, we’re sharing Rumi’s advice with you as a way for you to frame and expand the insights that Etienne Wenger is offering in the YouTube video I’ve posted.
 Dr. Wenger is one of the world’s foremost authorities on learning partnerships, especially professional communities of practice.
-And here, with Brantlee Underhill, he’s explaining the importance of having both a "place for engagement" and a clearly defined "learning community" as key features of the “long term connections” that we, as adults, need if we’re truly going to learn.
+And here, with Brantlee Underhill, he’s showing us how a learning partnership can be a real boon for any learning efforts, given how important it is to have both a "place for engagement" and a clearly defined "learning community" during any learning adventure.

 In this context, Dr. Wenger is well worth listening to because, in a few short minutes, he highlights three or four of the more important issues involved in the development of a learning partnership.
 I’ve add Rumi’s admonition at the beginning of this post as a frame that rounds out, deepens, and enriches the sense and feel of Wenger's insights.